femtomc/Jaynes.jl/README.md

 </p>
 <br>

-_Walkman_ is a minimal Cassette-based PPL.
+_Walkman_ is a Cassette-based PPL.

 Currently, _Walkman_ supports a modeling DSL which is equivalent to the dynamic DSL in _Gen.jl_.

 Currently supported inference algorithms for this DSL:
 - [X] Importance sampling